kevoree/kevoree-watchdog/README.md

 java -jar org.kevoree.watchdog-0.8.jar <kevoree.version> <bootmodel>
 ```
 [Download the Watchdog directly](https://oss.sonatype.org/content/repositories/releases/org/kevoree/watchdog/org.kevoree.watchdog/0.8/org.kevoree.watchdog-0.8.jar)

+##### Additional system properties
+Kevoree watchdog also support dedicated system properties to configure standard output and error stream.
+The following option which must appears **BEFORE** the -jar option, and allows to redirect standard and error stream to a file

+	-Dlog.out=path_to_file

+In addition the following option, aims at redirect the error stream to a file.

+	-Dlog.err=path_to_file

+If this option is not explicitly declared, but the log.out is declared, by default Kevoree Watchdig redirect **BOTH** error and standard output to the same file declared with log.out option.

+Finelly, the full watchdig startup can be done throught:

+	java -Dlog.out=path_to_file -jar org.kevoree.watchdog-0.8.jar <kevoree.version> <bootmodel>

 ### Install Kevoree Watchdog as a Linux service (Debian and Ubuntu)

 Simply download the last .deb version of Kevoree Watchdog